Yili: A Global Leader in the Dairy Industry

 Management

-Under the leadership of CEO Zhang Jianqiu, Yili has sustained its competitive edge in the dairy sector.
+Under the visionary leadership of CEO Zhang Jianqiu, Yili has sustained its competitive edge in the dairy sector.
 Zhang's focus on innovation and growth has been instrumental in maintaining Yili's market leadership.

 Financial Indicators